 - Leave at least 20 minutes in your timeline and then some

 - You could plan your group shots during the canapés

 - Don’t plan this just before your sit-down dinner! ( if it takes longer, it can be very stressful for your catering team)

 - Send your photographer a clear list of the people

-- Have a very close family friend / relative in charge with the list, to help organise everyone
+- Have a very close family friend/relative in charge of the list, to help organize everyone

 - You could split your list in two or three – have older family members group shots after the ceremony and the rest of the list in between meals or during the canapés